dybooksIT/kubernetes-book/ingress/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 ## gzip-level

-Sets the gzip Compression Level that will be used. _**default:**_ 5
+Sets the gzip Compression Level that will be used. _**default:**_ 1

+## gzip-min-length

+Minimum length of responses to be returned to the client before it is eligible for gzip compression, in bytes. _**default:**_ 256

 ## gzip-types

 Sets the MIME types in addition to "text/html" to compress.
 The special value "\*" matches any MIME type.
-Responses with the "text/html" type are always compressed if `[use-gzip](#use-gzip)` is enabled.
+Responses with the "text/html" type are always compressed if [`use-gzip`](#use-gzip) is enabled.
 _**default:**_ `application/atom+xml application/javascript application/x-javascript application/json application/rss+xml application/vnd.ms-fontobject application/x-font-ttf application/x-web-app-manifest+json application/xhtml+xml application/xml font/opentype image/svg+xml image/x-icon text/css text/plain text/x-component`.

 ## worker-processes